 Northridge, CA 91330-8314

 Scholarships may be awarded only after all the above four requirements have been met.
 Most scholarhips will be awarded by late Spring.
 Please note that you will need to submit a complete application to the Office for Admissions & Records as well.
-For more information regarding the Master of Music program and the sequence of required courses, please visit the composition area page or contact Dr. Liviu Marinescu.
+For more information regarding the Master of Music program and the sequence of required courses, please contact Dr. Liviu Marinescu.